Apple cider vinegar can help tummy troubles

 One of the oldest apple cider vinegar uses in the book is to take it to fix tummy woes.
-For an upset stomach, sip some apple cider vinegar mixed with water.
+For an upset stomach, try sipping some apple cider vinegar mixed with water.
 If a bacterial infection is at the root of your diarrhea, apple cider vinegar could help contain the problem, thanks to its antibiotic properties.
 What’s more, some folk remedy experts contend that apple cider vinegar contains pectin, which can help soothe intestinal spasms.
 Try mixing one or two tablespoons into water, or clear juice like apple juice.
-(Here’s why you shouldn’t be drinking apple cider vinegar shots.)
+Some people like taking it straight instead—but this is why you shouldn’t be drinking apple cider vinegar shots.

-Take a teaspoonful of apple cider vinegar; its sour taste could stop a hiccup in its tracks.
+Try a teaspoonful of apple cider vinegar; its sour taste could stop a hiccup in its tracks.
 One teen took the hiccup remedy further and created a lollipop that includes apple cider vinegar, which she says “cancels out the message to hiccup” by overstimulating the nerves in the throat responsible for the spasms.
-(Find out how to take an apple cider vinegar bath to reap even more of its benefits.)
+And apple cider vinegar may not only have internal benefits.
+Consider these 7 reasons to soak in an apple cider vinegar bath and reap even more benefits.